fmerg/pymerkle/README.md

 Updates the Merkle-tree by storing the hash of the inserted record into a newly-appended leaf; restructures the tree appropriately and recalculates hashes of the right-most branch

-- _record_, Strings or Bytes-like object, thought of as a new record to be encrypted into the Merkle-tree
+- `record`, _str_ or _bytes_ or _bytearray_, thought of as a new record to be encrypted into the Merkle-tree

 ### __.encrypt_log (*log_file*)__

 Appends the specified log file into the Merkle-tree by updating with each of its lines successively (calling the `.update()` function internally); throws relative exception if the specified file does not exist.

-- *log_file*, String, relative path of the log file under encryption with respect to the configured log directory `.log_dir` of the Merkle-tree
+- `log_file`, _str_, relative path of the log file under encryption with respect to the configured log directory `.log_dir` of the Merkle-tree

-### __.audit_proof (*index*)__
+### __.audit_proof (*arg*)__

-Returns an instance of the `proof_tools.proof` class, thought of as the audit-proof based upon the Merkle-tree's leaf with the specified index
+Returns an instance of the `proof_tools.proof` class, thought of as the audit-proof based upon the specified argument

-- _index_, Integer, indicating the leaf where the audit-proof should be based upon
+- `arg`, _int_ or _str_ or _bytes_ or _bytearray_.
+If integer, indicates the leaf where the audit-proof should be based upon; in any other case, the proof generation is based upon the _first_ leaf storing the hash of the given record (if any)

+*NOTE*: since different leaves might store the same record, __it is suggested that records under encryption include a timestamp referring to the encryption moment, so that distinct leaves store technically distinct records and audit proofs are unique for each__.

 ### __.consistency_proof (*old_hash, sublength*)__

 Returns an instance of the `proof_tools.proof` class, thought of as the consistency-proof for the presumed previous stage of the Merkle-tree corresponding to the inserted hash-length combination

-- *old_hash*, String, hexadecimal form of the top-hash of the tree to be presumably detected as a previous stage of the Merkle-tree
+- `old_hash`, _str_, hexadecimal form of the top-hash of the tree to be presumably detected as a previous stage of the Merkle-tree

-- _sublength_, Integer, length of the tree to be presumably detected as a previous stage of the Merkle-tree
+- `sublength`, _int_, length of the tree to be presumably detected as a previous stage of the Merkle-tree

 ### __.clear ( )__